picturae/OpenSkos-API/README.md

 After every change, you'll need to run `php bin/console exception:errorlist` to update error definitions.

+You can use the `/errors` endpoint to see what errors are configured.
+If you have access to the files of the instance, you can look at `src/Exception/list.json` to see the error definitions.

 ### Adding a new error

 Take a look at `src/OpenSkos/User/Controller/UserController.php` for examples